ghjwp7/gearRotate/README.md

-This directory contains two programs:
+This directory contains some programs:

 1gear.py writes a .scad file, tooth.scad, which animates a gear rotation back and forth in a given angle range.
 See comments in 1gear for details of program usage.
 A few extracts appear below.

-8gear.scad animates the meshed rotation of some sun-and-planet gears back and forth in an angle range.
-Planets have arms of specified size and shape.
-Red ring denotes a 5" diameter.

 Brief Extracts from 1gear.py comments: